front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/remote-schemas.md

 ### Server restart needed

 Please note that **remote schema changes will only appear in your schema after a server restart**.
-The remote schema definition is fetched during the server bootstrap process.
+The remote schema definition is fetched during the server bootstrap process for performance reasons.

 ### Query root type must be provided